mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 # Unlocking Efficiency and Accuracy in E-commerce Customer Support with SearchAI RAG

 In the fast-paced realm of e-commerce, customer support efficiency can make or break a company's reputation.
 In our latest project, we deployed a SearchAI Retrieval-Augmented Generation (RAG) solution for a client to enhance their customer care agents' ability to provide accurate and timely answers using the rich information contained in their knowledge repository.
+This solution leverages generative AI to ensure precision in responses.
+However, while the accuracy of the model was impressive, the generative AI bill shot up.
 Here's a deep dive into our journey, challenges faced, and the solutions that led us to an optimal balance between cost-efficiency and accuracy.

 ## The Challenge